sfzinstruments/Discord-SFZ-GM-Bank/README.md

 - Each instrument is licensed by its creator
 - The creator's license terms can be found in the .sfz file for the instrument.
 - Only CC0, CC-BY, and equivalent licences are allowed.
 (I will expand this list to specify equivalent licenses.)
-- More restrictive licenses are allowed.
+- More restrictive licenses are not allowed.
 For example, we plan for this to be usable in products, so CC-NC is not permitted.
 - Eventually a single license list will be provided as a text file, which can be used by anyone repackaging a GM sfz.

 ## Contributors